cds-snc/cppd-medical-report-sails/README.md

 When you want to stop both, you can hit `CTRL` + `D` in the terminal that launched it.

-## How to Add a New Route with a View
+## How to Add a New Route with a View and a Schema

 1. Add a new view
     1. Copy `views/pages/PersonalController.js` and change the name appropriately